 Operating Classes and Channel Usage elements.
 A non-AP STA supporting Channel Usage may send a

 Channel Usage Request frame at any time after association to the AP that supports the use of Channel Usage to request the Channel Usage information for supported operating classes.
 A non-AP STA that transmits a Channel Usage Request frame shall set the Usage Mode field of the Channel Usage element to 2 if it requests assistance to setup a noninfrastructure network on an off-channel that does not have any infrastructure BSSs operated by any AP that belongs to the ESS of its associated AP.
-Otherwise, the non-AP STA shall set the Usage Mode field of the Channel Usage element to 1 or 0.
+Otherwise, the non-AP STA shall set the Usage Mode field of the Channel Usage element to (#3145) 0 or 1 or 3.